 To quote the study authors directly:

-If you’re an advanced lifter doing more than 10-12 sets for your quads and hamstrings each week, then distributing that work across two leg days a week is likely going to give you better results than one.
+If you’re an advanced lifter doing more than 10-12 sets for your quads and hamstrings each week, then distributing your leg exercises across two training days a week is likely going to give you better results than one.

 But if you’re doing less than 10 sets for your quads and hamstrings, chances are you’ll make similar progress irrespective of how often your legs are trained.